 Credit Risk Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-ORC 3309.15 and the Board's Statement of Investment Policy (adopted June 2015) direct that the funds of SERS will be invested following the prudent person standard.
+ORC 3309.15 and the Board's Statement of Investment Policy (adopted June 2016) direct that the funds of SERS will be invested following the prudent person standard.
 This fiduciary standard dictates that the Board consider the probable safety of investments, avoid speculative investments, and invest as persons of prudence, discretion, and intelligence would manage their own affairs.
 The Board accomplishes this through a combination of internal and external investment professionals.

 Concentration of Credit Risk Concentration of credit risk is the risk of loss attributed to the magnitude of a plan's investment in a single issuer.
-SERS does not hold investments representing 5% or more of plan net assets in any one organization.
+SERS does not hold investments representing 5% or more of plan investment portfolio in any one issuer.

-Interest Rate Risk Interest rate risk is the risk that changes in interest rates will adversely affect the fair value
+Interest Rate Risk Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+SERS does not have a policy for managing interest rate risk.